-Waxing is one of those hair removal methods we all tend to have a love-hate relationship with.
-It takes a lot less time than shaving, and the grow-out process is so much smoother.
-But on the other hand, it’s painful, and it can get messy.
+Waxing is one of the most popular hair removal methods.
+But we all tend to have a love-hate relationship with it.
+One one hand, it takes a lot less time than shaving, and the results are fairly long-lasting.
+But on the other hand, it’s painful and can get messy.

 How to Remove Excess Wax from Your Skin